Top 6 Easiest States to Get PR in Australia in 2026

 - Accumulate at least 65 points on the Department of Home Affairs points test.

-Note: Meeting the Tasmanian Government's nomination requirements is also essential for state nomination eligibility.
+Note: Meeting the Tasmanian Government's nomination aus pr eligibility requirements is also essential for state nomination eligibility.

 2. South Australia